 K.C.
-Mead-Brewer is a writer and editor living in Baltimore, Maryland with her husband and various fuzzy creatures.
+Mead-Brewer is a writer and editor living in Ithaca, New York (though she still misses her beautiful Baltimore).

-As an author and reader, she loves everything weird—science fiction, horror, magical realism, all the good stuff that acknowledges change is not only possible, but inevitable.
+As an author and reader, she loves everything weird—fantasy, horror, scifi, fabulism, all the good stuff that acknowledges change is not only possible, but inevitable.

-She’s currently working on her short story collection Chameleons and horror novel Angel Teeth.
-She serves as a fiction editor with Cleaver Magazine and 7×7, and she’s a prose reader for Cotton Xenomorph.
+She serves as a fiction editor with both Cleaver Magazine and 7×7, and she’s a prose reader for Cotton Xenomorph.
 She is a proud member of The Roving Writers, a small group of women artists who got their start together at Hedgebrook.
 She was a resident at the Vermont Studio Center and is a graduate of both the 2018 Clarion Science Fiction & Fantasy Writers’ Workshop as well as Tin House’s 2018 Winter Workshop for Short Fiction.